halis/halis-compose/README.md

 # halis-compose

-> Use foldr and foldl like a boss
+> Use foldr and foldl to compose higher order functions like a boss

 ## Install